brucegenerator/burger/README.md

 # burger

-**Project Description** - Burger Time is a full-stack web application that ??.
+**Project Description** - Burger Time is a full-stack CRUD web application.

 ## Application Heroku Link
 The link below will give you direct access to the Burger web application using your web browser via the Heroku web service.
 (NOTE: There will be a momentary delay when first accessing the Heroku servers.)